circinusX1/bunget/README.md

 	TX bytes:380 acl:0 sco:0 commands:34 errors:0

 # argument for hci0 is 0, for hci1 is 1 and so on
-# therefore we run our GATT server as
+# therefore we run bunget server as:

 ./bunget 0

 root@minibian:~/bunget/src/bin# ./bunget 0
 sh: echo: I/O error